eclipse/kapua/docs/developer-guide/en/sso.md

 If a user with the same name already exists in Kapua, the registration process will fail.
 More precisely, two users are created: one without credentials, representing the SSO user, and one with credentials, representing a gateway user.
+Both users are placed under a new account with the same name of the SSO user.
 Note that the credential for the gateway user is hardcoded in the SimpleRegistrationProcessor code.

 In order to avoid using this registration processor, remove `kapua-security-registration-simple` from the